EdinaBMakers/bookmark_manager/README.md

 As a user
 So that I don't see a redundant bookmark
 I would like to delete it from the bookmarks

+As a user
+So that I can change a bookmark
+I would like to update it
 ```

 #### Database Setup